tbrowder/Number-Rebase/README.md

     ! # $ % & ( ) * + , " / : ; < = > ? @ [ ] ^ _ ` { | } ~ .

-Then, for bases 2 through 90 the radix point is the period.
+Then, for bases 2 through 90, the radix point is the period.
 For base 91 we provide a separate routine to return the integer and fractional parts separately.
 Standard digit set for bases 2 through 91 (char 0 through 91).
 The array of digits is indexed by their decimal value.

-Standard digit set for bases 2 through 91 (char 0 through 90).
+Following is standard digit set for bases 2 through 91 (char 0 through 90).
 The hash is comprised of digit keys and their decimal value.

+      ... hash ...